INDUSTRIAL

 By 1923, the only reliable internal combustion locomotives were for small industrial and mining locomotives; where gasoline engines powered a mechanical drive.
 They were not suitable for full size or heavy freight operations, and this is not to say that the locomotive manufacturers had not been dabbling in internal combustion power for locomotives since the turn of the century.

 Matter of fact, many diesel powered prototypes and demonstrators had been produced over previous 10 years; but in some way or another, they were not up to the task of heavy freight switching or road use.
-Whether the engines were not suited to the vibrations incurred of a locomotive, or whether the engine design was too complicated; or whether the electrical controlls were smooth enough from idle to full throttle.
+Whether the engines were not suited to the vibrations incurred of a locomotive, or whether the engine design was too complicated; or whether the electrical controls were smooth enough in the transition from idle to full throttle.

 The Kaufman Electrification Act of 1923, ratified by the New York State Assembly; mandated that all railroads located in the City of New York City be electrified by January 1, 1926.

 The bill was sponsored by recently elected Assemblyman Victor R. Kaufman (R) (hence it being called the Kaufman Act) and signed by Governor Alfred Emanuel Smith (D) on June 2, 1923.
 News of this act was published in the June 5, 1923 issue of the New York Times.
-As a result of this act, allrailroads (freight, as well as passenger railroads) operating in New York City would face a significant change pertaining to their operations, with the passage of this bill.
+As a result of this act, all railroads (freight, as well as passenger railroads) operating in New York City (to include Manhattan as well as Brooklyn, Queens, the Bronx and Staten Island) would face a significant change pertaining to their operations, with the passage of this bill.

-It should be noted, that the Kaufman Act was separate from and now in addition to the regulation already in place, prohibiting the use of steam locomotives in tunnels conveying passengers within New York City, specifically the Park Avenue Tunnel lead to and from Grand Central Terminal.
+It should be noted, that the Kaufman Act was completely separate from, and now in addition to; the regulation already in place since 1908, prohibiting the use of steam locomotives in tunnels conveying passengers within New York City, specifically the Park Avenue Tunnel lead to and from Grand Central Terminal.
 As previously discussed in the chapter above; this regulation was enacted by the State of New York, on May 7, 1903; and thus prohibiting the operation of steam locomotives in the Park Avenue Tunnel after June 30, 1908.

 With this new 1923 legislation however, the State of New York